skytruong90/Columbus_State_REU-Summer2022/README.md

 <img src="Perez.jpg" width="300">

 ## How view the paper, poster, and presentation:
-1. In order to view the full presentation, going to the folder ``
+1. In order to view the full presentation, going to the folder `Columbus Presentation.pdf`
 2. The poster can be view by clicking on the `csuposter_davidtan.pdf`
 3. The paper can be view by clicking on the `Columbus Research Paper.pdf`